-We normally review base salaries on an annual basis near the beginning of each year or near the end of the preceding year.
-Occasionally, we may adjust base salaries at the time of notable changes in an executive's responsibilities or in response to events that would impact the long-term retention of a key executive.
+The management compensation committee normally reviews base salaries on an annual basis before the beginning of each year so that any changes will be effective on January 1st.
+Occasionally, the committee may adjust base salaries at the time of significant changes in an executive's responsibilities or in response to events that would impact the long-term retention of a key executive.